xregistry/spec/core/spec.md

 - if an `epoch` value is specified then the server MUST check to ensure that the value matches the current `epoch` value and if it differs then an error MUST be generated
-- if `RESOURCEUri` is present then the body MUST be empty and any local Resource contents MUST be erased
+- if `RESOURCEUrl` is present then the body MUST be empty and any local Resource contents MUST be erased
 - if `format` is present and changing it would result in Versions of this Resource becoming invalid with respect to their own `format` values, then an error MUST be generated
-- if the body is empty and `RESOURCEUri` is absent then the Resource's contents MUST be erased
+- if the body is empty and `RESOURCEUrl` is absent then the Resource's contents MUST be erased
 - a request to update a read-only attribute MUST be silently ignored
-- a request to update a mutable attribute with an invalid value MUST generate an error
+- a request to update a mutable attribute with an invalid value MUST generate an error (this includes deleting a mandatory mutable attribute)
 - complex attributes that have nested values (eg. `tags`) MUST be specified in their entirety
-- a request that is missing a mandatory attribute MUST generate an error.
-  If a manadatory attribute is too large for an HTTP header value then this operation MUST be done via a PUT to the `?meta` API

-Missing Registry HTTP headers MUST NOT be interpreted as a request to delete the attribute as it is impossible to know if it is missing due to a desire to delete it or if the value is too large to be serialized as an HTTP header.
+Missing Registry HTTP headers MUST be interpreted as a request to delete the attribute.
-In this respect, processing of the HTTP headers is similar to how an HTTP `PATCH` behaves - meaning, only the attributes wishing to be updated are included in the request.

-Note: `versionId` is a read-only attribute in this context and therefore if present MUST be silently ignored.
+Note: `latestId` is a read-only attribute in this context and therefore if present MUST be silently ignored.

-To delete an attribute a `PUT` to the `?meta` API of the Resource SHOULD be used.

-TODO: SHOULD we support some kind of "null" value to allow delete?

 Upon successful processing, the Version's `epoch` value MUST be incremented - see [epoch](#epoch).